randomouscrap98/deskmess/README.md

 with the ability to overwrite and thus have auto-saves.
 Be warned: if you clear your browser's site data, you will **lose all of your saves**.
 - Save ONE copy of index.html somewhere on your computer.
 Use this copy every time, or host it yourself on your server
-- Add `?local=somename` to the url, replace "somename" with the name you want to give your file
+- Add `?local=somename` to the url, replace "somename" with the name you want to give your notes
 - Once confirming the alert, saves are done in the browser automatically every minute.
 Saves are stored in local storage, make sure you have that enabled (some browsers clear all local storage on every exit).
 You can still manually save any time; manual save is replaced with in-browser save (it no longer downloads a pure copy of the page)
 - Bookmark this page.
 It should always have your page
 - You can still manually export to your filesystem whenever, and import the data later.